Stability of the Non-Symmetric Space $E_7/\mathrm{PSO}(8)$: The normal homogeneous space

 Let $g$ denote the standard metric induced by $-B_{\e_7}$ on both $M$ and $\widetilde M$.
 The Casimir operator $\Cas^{\so(8)}_\m$ of the isotropy representation is a multiple of the identity, namely $\frac{2}{9}$, so $g$ is an Einstein metric with Einstein constant $E=\frac{13}{36}$ by virtue of (\ref{eq:caseinstein}).
 Since there is a decomposition of the isotropy representation $\m=\m_0\oplus\m_1\oplus\m_2$ into three pairwise orthogonal $\PSO(8)$-modules satisfying the commutator relations (\ref{eq:commrel}), the normal homogeneous space $(M,g)$ is a so-called \emph{generalized Wallach space} (see \cite{LNF04}).

-Finally we note that the normal homogenous space $\E_7/\PSO(8)$ fibres over the symmetric space $\E_7/(\SU(8)/\Z_4)$ in a Riemannian submersion of totally geodesic fibres.
+Finally we note that the normal homogenous space $\E_7/\PSO(8)$ is the total space of a totally geodesic Riemannian submersion with the symmetric space $\E_7/(\SU(8)/\Z_4)$ as base.
 Notably, the fiber $(\SU(8)/\SO(8))/\Z_2$ is itself locally symmetric.
 It is easy to check that the conditions of \cite[Thm.~9.73]{B87} for the existence of a second Einstein metric in the canonical variation of metrics are satisfied.
 This is again an invariant Einstein metric belonging to the $3$-dimensional family of invariant metrics on $\E_7/\PSO(8)$.
 In fact there are three distinct such submersions with vertical tangent spaces $\m_0$, $\m_1$ and $\m_2$, respectively, yielding three invariant Einstein metrics on $\E_7/\PSO(8)$ besides the normal one.
 The $G$-instability of those was shown in \cite{L2}, but also follows from results of \cite{WW21}.